bdurand/active_record_query_counter/README.md

 - `:binds` - The bind parameters that were used.
 - `:row_count` - The number of rows returned.
 - `:trace` - The stack trace of where the query was executed.
+- `:elapsed_time` - The raw wall clock time the query took (in seconds).

 The duration of the notification event is the query time: the wall clock time with the GC time and CPU time subtracted out (see [Query Time](#query-time)).
+The raw wall clock time is still available as `:elapsed_time`.

 ##### 2. active_record_query_counter.row_count notification